 I am a live art practitioner working with immersive and participatory performance, creative technologies, narrative and sound art installation, developing new ways of storytelling and experiences with narratives with and for the public.
-My performance work is always collaborative working with creative technologists, researchers and practitioners from different fields; and most importantly it uses the audience’s memories as the main content of the piece presented to devise innovative interactive approaches to exhibit/curate and to engage with personal/public oral histories in a variety of settings beyond performance.
+My performance work is always collaborative working with creative technologists, researchers, and practitioners from different fields; and most importantly it uses audiences’ memories as the main content of the piece presented to devise innovative interactive approaches to exhibit/curate and to engage with personal/public oral histories in a variety of settings beyond performance.

 I have been commissioned to produce numerous cross-disciplinary participatory arts projects worldwide.
 In May 2017, I co-produced a project in collaboration with researchers from University of Bristol and University of Rome Tor Vergata.
 This project fused Geography, Participatory Arts (film, performance, poetry, painting), Architecture and Policy Studies for conflict – management and interfaith, outreach and inclusion.
 This project was realised in Rome, where our work was exhibited at Rome’s National Gallery of Modern Art (La Galeria Nazionale D’Arte Moderna).
 I coordinated the creative engagement aspects of the project, commissioning a diversity of artists to work with local communities in Rome, producing with them a series of artistic workshops and a walking poetry performance, which took place in the streets of Rome.

+I have furthermore worked as a freelance producer and artist commissioned for festivals such as the Children’s Bath Literature Festival; as well as this I have supported the award winning Artist, Caitlin Shepherd, with her piece Discord, exhibited at Somerset House for KCL’s event Paths to Utopia in August – September 2016.
 Between 2012 – 2014 I was a resident writer for the Cypriot online cultural magazine, SkalaTimes.
 My column was called Σκέφτομαι Τέχνη [I Think of Art], where I published weekly articles on contemporary art and philosophy, as well as performance and philosophy, alongside reviews on art and cultural events both in the UK, where I am currently based and Cyprus, where I am originally from.